CodeandUnite/Cyrpto_Calculator/readme.md

 Step 6.
 Alternatively, if your enhancement fails, don't be discouraged, we will guide you on how you can improve it and get it accepted the next time!

-#Maintainers
-@austinprog - Github -- Message me on reddit for question/how to be an maintainer! username @pyrazolone